gannochenko/generators/infra.serverless/template/[project_code_kebab]/README.md

-How to use in terraform:
+How to add to the main infrastructure:

 ~~~
 module "serverless.application" {